4 Testing Refactoring Rules

 5 tests passed |

-Each test: statement becomes a RackUnit test case, and the entire test file becomes a module with a single submodule named test.
+Each test statement becomes a RackUnit test case, and the entire test file becomes a module with a single submodule named test.
 Clicking the Run button in DrRacket will execute each test in the file.
 Just like in RackUnit, failing tests are highlighted by DrRacket and print failure messages.

 When executing tests, the resyntax/test language enables Resyntax’s debug logging and captures all of its logs.
 Failing test cases include the captured Resyntax logs in their printed output.
 This output can be somewhat verbose, but it makes it much easier to tell why Resyntax did or didn’t refactor code and how Resyntax came to produce a malformed suggestion.